MysterV/obsidian-property-hider/README.md

 ## Roadmap
-- [ ] option to toggle visibility of all configured properties at once
+- [ ] add option to toggle visibility of
+    - [ ] all configured properties at once
-- [ ] option to toggle visibility of the entire properties section at once
+    - [ ] the entire properties section at once
+    - [ ] the "Properties" section name
+    - [ ] the "Add property" button
+    - [ ] the property icons
+    - [ ] the property names? (if you have custom property icons like I do)
-- [ ] per-note properties visibility configuration (might be tricky)
+- [ ] per-note properties visibility (might be tricky)

 <br><br>